omgnetwork/omgnetwork.github.io/docs/byzantine-conditions.md

 ```

 #### `block_withholding`
-Indicates that the Childchain is withholding a block whose hash has been published on the Rootchain.
+Indicates that the child chain is withholding a block whose hash has been published on the root chain and is not available via the child chain's API.
 User should exit.

 ```json
 {